cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 Depending on the needs of the application and its modules, either `Keeper`, `KeeperRead`, or both, will be instanciated at application level.

 *Note: Both the `Keeper` type name and `NewKeeper()` function's name are standard names used in every module.
-It is no requirement to follow this standard, but doing so can facilitate the life of the application developer*
+It is no requirement to follow this standard, but doing so can facilitate the life of application developers*

-Now, let us describe the methods that we need for our module's `Keeper`.
+Now, let us describe the methods we need for our module's `Keeper`.
 For the full implementation, please refer to `keeper.go`.

 - `GetProposal`: Get a `Proposal` given a `proposalID`.
 Proposals need to be decoded from `byte` before they can be read.
 - `SetProposal`: Set a `Proposal` at index `proposalID|'proposal'`.
 Proposals need to be encoded to `byte` before they can be stored.